pulzze/autoflow-documentation/docs/ids/action-integer-divide-quotient/fields/divisor.md

-Divisor

-Write divisor number here
+The divisor number in the equation: `dividend / divisor`